 The Reclaim Bucket: The Latest in Low-Tech Sustainability Practices

 When Good Clay Goes Bad

 Clay is inexpensive, and somewhat time consuming to reclaim, so it’s a big temptation to just toss it when good clay goes bad.
 However, I’ve found that I can responsibly toss it…into the reclaim bucket.
-The seal of the lid lets in just enough air to slowly dry out the used clay, which can then be re-wedged and reused.

 In-House Glaze Production

 I’ve been working (very) hard for the past six months mixing and developing in-house glazes, and have moved my production away from manufactured glazes entirely.
 This eliminates most of the ecological costs of transport, shipping, and plastic packaging that using commercial glazes entailed.
 It also enables me to increase my support of a local small business from whom I acquire most of my glaze materials.
 Win-win.

 Kairos Klay’s small-batch pottery studio is located in the basement of our house, and me and mine are eager to install solar panels on our roof in the near future.
 The house and roof are small, so it’s unclear at this time if we’ll be able to generate all the power needed for the electric kiln, but we hope to offset the vast majority of it and to contribute solar power to our community when the kiln isn’t in use via the grid.